syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-  * 2 - Perform a binary search that relies on lookup_array being sorted in ascending order.
+  * 2 - Binary search in ascending order (data must be sorted).

-    If not sorted, invalid results will be returned.

-  * -2 - Perform a binary search that relies on lookup_array being sorted in descending order.
-If not sorted, invalid results will be returned.
+  * -2 - Binary search in descending order (data must be sorted).

+**Remarks:**

+* `XMATCH` is useful for retrieving the position of a value within a range, with more flexibility than `MATCH`.

+* It supports both normal and reverse search directions, as well as wildcard matching.